unicef/publicgoods-toolkit/policy.md

 copy, modify, and distribute it.

-The DPG [VIPS](https://nibio.no/en/services/vips), created by the Norwegian Institute of Bioeconomy Research (NIBIO), provides an open source platform for decision support in integrated management of pests, diseases and weeds.
+The DPG [VIPS](https://nibio.no/en/services/vips), created by the Norwegian Institute of Bioeconomy Research (NIBIO), provides an open-source platform for decision support in integrated management of pests, diseases and weeds.
 Their work is [licensed under AGPL, with a specific exemptions for forecasting models](https://gitlab.nibio.no/VIPS/VIPSCommon/-/blob/4bd37abda46a0de0765ae6fd936686a1307d7d4d/LICENSE.txt).